 Another element that stands out in Nagisa’s visual composition is its subtle visual poetry.
 But this poetic play is, luckily, not self-indulgent in nature.
 Kogahara’s visual play – a visual play focused on Yamamoto – allows him to evoke a vague but rather intimate insight in Yamamoto’s subjective position.

 Kogahara’s visual play with imagery creates an interesting narrative structure.
 As said before, the concatenation of impressions, generate, by association, some meaning concerning Yamamoto’s subjective position.
 But the true evocation of meaning, i.e. the reveal of what the narrative is truly about, should not be situated there.
 The truth of the narrative, a truth dealing with the impossibility of forming a social bond, is only evoked by what, via an interplay with the poetic play with imagery, remains unsaid (Narra-note 1 (spoiler)).

 Takeshi Kogahara’s impresses with his highly evocative tragedy of subjective inhibition.
-What’s most impressive in Nagisa is, in fact, not Kogahara’s play with imagery – a visual play that besides dictating the cinematographical composition reveals some of Yamamoto’s subjective position, but the very way by which Kogahara is able, via his visual play, to make that what remains unsaid so communicative.
+What is most impressive in Nagisa is, in fact, not Kogahara’s play with imagery – a visual play that besides dictating the cinematographical composition reveals Yamamoto’s subjective position, but the very way by which Kogahara is able, via his visual play, to make that what remains unsaid so communicative.

-Narra-note 1: The girl Yamamoto liked was Nagisa as such.
+Narra-note 1: The girl Yamamoto liked was no one other than Nagisa.
 His inhibition towards her, as we can presuppose, was mainly caused by his feelings for her.
-That her death has such an impact on Yamamto is due to the fact that his love for her will now remain un-recruited and that due to his inhibition he was not able to try to establish a romantic relation with her before her death.
+That her death has such an impact on Yamamoto is because his failure to overcome his inhibition before her death has doomed his love for her to remain structurally un-recruited.